oalfonso-o/mkdocs/docs/posts/ansible.md

 User        root
 ```

-Now what before was `ssh root@1.2.3.4` now is only `ssh httphost`.
+Now we can do ssh with only `ssh httphost` instead of `ssh root@1.2.3.4`.
 And the same in the `inventory`, we can use the id `httphost` in our ansible inventory.

+!!! info ""

+    Here we are assuming that the pub key is in the `authorized_keys` of the remote host.

 So we can define an inventory, which is just a file in our ansible project, normally at root level named `hosts`: